 The hummus appetizer, which was topped with red pepper, herbs, and almonds, is a good choice for vegan guests.
 However, if you want it gluten-free, you will need to replace the pita bread with vegetables.
 Although the hummus was good, the serving was too small for the price.
 Gluten-free bread or tortilla chips, in addition to the veggies, would create a more filling appetizer dish, not to mention be a fair substitution.

-The It's Greek To You Salad, romaine lettuce topped with chicken breast, cucumbers, red onions, tomato, garbanzo beans, feta cheese, kalamata olives, and a lemon vinaigrette was decent, although it could have used more vegetables and beans.
+The It's Greek To You Salad, featuring romaine lettuce topped with chicken breast, cucumbers, red onions, tomato, garbanzo beans, feta cheese, kalamata olives, and a lemon vinaigrette was decent, although it could have used more vegetables and beans.
 For a gluten-free version, the pita will be taken out.
 In my opinion, McMillan should offer a piece of gluten-free toast in replace of the pita so everyone receives the same value.
 For a vegan version, simply replace the feta with avocado for a tasty, healthy dish.

-Although there's lots of options for everyone at the McMillian, pricing is high for what you get, and the allergy friendly options are definitely not worth the value.
+Although there's lots of options for everyone at The McMillian, pricing is high for what you get, and the allergy friendly options are definitely not worth the value.

 The place was not crowded at all even on a Sunday afternoon.
 Our waitress was very accommodating with any substitutions.
 We didn't have to wait more than 10 minutes for our dishes.
 They also keep a water pitcher right on the table so you do not have to wait for drink refills.